PriyaranjanKS/FusionDevBlogs/_posts/2024-07-02-Copilot-Website-Orchestration.md

 1. **Click on Create** to create the topic for us along with the trigger and the conversation starter question.
    ![Create Topic]({{ site.baseurl }}/images/01_CopilotUsingWebsites/25.png)

-2. The question that the user inputs as a response to the Question node will be saved in the **Place variable** which we will be using down the line.
+2. The question that the user inputs as a response to the Question node will be saved in the **Place** variable which we will be using down the line.
 We will now edit the Message node and remove the text and add a **basic card** to provide a better UX.
    ![Basic Card]({{ site.baseurl }}/images/01_CopilotUsingWebsites/26.png)

-3. Clicking on **Basic Card** will open up the pane where we can provide the card details and the image URL which will be shown in the card in the copilot.
+3. Clicking on **Basic Card** will open up the pane where we can provide the card details and the image URL .
    ![Card Details]({{ site.baseurl }}/images/01_CopilotUsingWebsites/26_5.png)

 4. Now let's add the **Generative Answer** node by: